YounesB-McGill/modeling-assistant/docs/creating-learning-corpus-entries.md

    and the trailing commas.

 2. Add the mistake type to the priority list in the corpus definition file.
-3. Add the mistake detection formats to the corpus definition file.
+3. Add the mistake detection format for the mistake type to the corpus definition file.

 ### Step 2: Update Corpus Instance